Ruzaire Central Forest Reserve

-Ruzaire Central Forest Reserve is a protected high forest located in Kibaale district which is in the located within the Albertine Region.
+Ruzaire Central Forest Reserve is a protected high forest located in Kibaale district which is located within the Albertine Region.
 It covers an area of 1194.94 hectares.
 It is managed by the National Forestry Authority.

 Setting and geography

 Ruzaire Central Forest Reserve covers an area of 1194.94 hectares.
 It is located in the Muzizi zone.
-It is used for both for ecological and environmental purposes.The Muzizi zone extends from Kikuube to Ntoroko districts through Kibale, Kakumiro, Kyenjojo, Kyegegwa and Mubende.
+It is used for both ecological and environmental purposes.The Muzizi zone extends from Kikuube to Ntoroko districts through Kibale, Kakumiro, Kyenjojo, Kyegegwa and Mubende.